If you plan to earn money by working in college, you'll need to understand the first steps to finding a job. Here are the basics.

 Now.
 If you plan or need to start working right away, start looking now.
 Use the tips below to start your search before you leave home or as soon as you're moved in.

 Or later.
 Some students prefer to wait until they have at least a few weeks of managing a new class schedule, a different type of homework load and the college environment before adding a job to the mix.
-In that case, you should start looking for suitable work a month or more before you hope to start.
+You may only be looking for a short-term job over break.
+In those cases, you should start looking for suitable work a month or more before you hope to start.

 Where to Look for a College Job